hyperledger-labs/cc-tools-doc/docs/tutorials.md

 cd ..
 ```

-Esse script ira subir 3 containers do **Hyperledger Fabric CA**
+This will deploy 3 containers of **Hyperledger Fabric CA**

 - ca.org1.example.com
 - ca.org2.example.com
 - ca.org3.example.com

-After the script finishes, 3 folders will be created with the cryptographic artifacts needed to generate the network:
+After the script finishes, 3 folders will be created with the cryptographic artifacts necessary to generate the network:

 ```
 .